 Physical therapist assistants help physical therapists in clinics, rehab centers, offices, outpatient centers, education centers, research centers, extended care facilities, schools, sport training facilities, industrial places, and hospitals.

-The roles of the Physical Therapy Assistant include:
+The job duties of a Physical Therapy Assistant are:

 - Measure the patient’s motor function